tadiyal-yash/tadiyal-yash/README.md

 ## Hello World.

-I'm a Generative AI/ML Engineer.
-I share the cool stuff I learn in the field of AI.
+I'm a ML Engineer.
+I share the stuff I learn in Generative AI, Data Science and Analytics.